INTERNATIONAL LAW CERTIFICATE PROGRAM

 MASTER OF LAWS PROGRAMS

-Berkeley offers two tracks toward a Master of Laws degree: a traditional full-year program and a two-session summer program designed for working attorneys.
+Berkeley offers two tracks toward a Master of Laws degree: a traditional full-year program and a two-session summer program designed for working attorneys (“executive track”).
 The traditional LL.M. track integrates American and international law students at various levels of study, allowing candidates to satisfy degree requirements by enrolling in the same courses and seminars offered to J.D. law students.

-The professional track is designed for lawyers educated outside the U.S. who want an internationally renowned Berkeley Law degree, but can’t leave professional commitments for an entire year.
-Students conduct their study over two consecutive summer sessions, and they are taught by the same faculty as academic year students.
+The executive track is designed for lawyers educated outside the U.S. who want an internationally renowned Berkeley Law degree, but can’t leave professional commitments for an entire year.
+In this track, students are able to conduct their study in one full calendar year (January to December) or over two consecutive summer sessions, and they are taught by the same faculty as academic-year students.

 PHILIP C. JESSUP INTERNATIONAL LAW MOOT COURT COMPETITION